Bhargavi-jim/pluralsight-asp-netcore-mvc6-ef7-angular2/README.md

+# ToDo: Update this

 # Welcome to ASP.NET 5
 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.

 You've created a new ASP.NET 5 project.
 [Learn what's new](http://go.microsoft.com/fwlink/?LinkId=518016)